SCHOOL CLOSING PROCEDURES

 We appreciate your cooperation and understanding when school cancellations occur.

-The DPS weather team closely monitors local forecasts, and consults with local meteorologists.
+The DPS weather team closely monitors local forecasts.
 In predawn hours, members are driving on sections of city streets, in residential areas where our buses must travel to get to our students.
-Those road conditions are assessed by the chief operating officer, and administrators from our transportation and grounds departments.
+Those road conditions are assessed by the chief of operations and administrators from the transportation and grounds departments.